The Bulgarian Legal System and Legal Research

 2.3.
 Decisions of the Constitutional Court

 According to art.
 149, para.
 1, p.
 1 of the Constitution: “The Constitutional Court gives compulsory interpretations of the Constitution”.
 Among other powers, the Constitutional Court is also entitled to declare provisions contained in an Act of Parliament anti-constitutional.
-Those two types of decisions of the Constitutional Court are a very important source of law in Bulgarian legal system.
+Those two types of decisions of the Constitutional Court are a very important source of law in the Bulgarian legal system.
 (For details about the Constitutional Court please refer to Section 3.4. or see the Court’s website).

 2.4.
 International Treaties